szabba/ahm/README.markdown

 These are not _all_ the languages one could compare Ahm with.
 The list is not supposed to be exhaustive.
-The ones listed are chosen
+The ones listed are chosen because of their prevalence and relation to Ahm's goals.

 * **Markdown** is a markup language supported in many tools.
   It is generally easy to get started with, but hides gnarly complexities.